 - 1. Select File > Save Settings to open the Save dialog box. - 2.
 In the file browser, select the directory in which to save the setup file. - 3.
 Use the keyboard to enter a new file name.

-The application appends a .STP extension to the name of the file.

-4. Save the setup file.
+The application appends a .stp extension to the file name. - 4.
+Save the setup file.
 If the selected file name already exists, a confirmation dialog appears that allows you to cancel the operation.